benpollarduk/NetAF/README.md

 // create overworld maker. the overworld maker simplifies creating in game overworlds. an overworld contains a series or regions var overworldMaker = new OverworldMaker("Daves World", "An ancient kingdom.", regionMaker);

+// create the configuration for running the game.
+Size.Dynamic will size the game to the console.
+// alternatively a fixed size can be specified and the conole will size to the game var configuration = new GameConfiguration(new ConsoleAdapter(), FrameBuilderCollections.Console, Size.Dynamic)

 // create the callback for generating new instances of the game
 // - information about the game
 // - an introduction to the game, displayed at the star